fri-datascience/course_ids/docs/handbook/06-Introduction_to_Docker.md

 #### Image registries {#registries}

-We have already mentioned that there exist prepared images, which can be retried from the public repositories.
-Repositories can be public or private.
-Two main public registries are [Docker Hub](https://docs.docker.com/docker-hub) and Docker Cloud.
+We have already mentioned that there exist prepared images, which can be retried from public or private repositories.
+The two main public registries are [Docker Hub](https://docs.docker.com/docker-hub) and Docker Cloud.
 Docker Hub is the default registry where Docker looks for images.
 Docker clients connect to Docker repositories to download (*pull*) images for use or upload (*push*) images that they have built.

 We have published the image of the first example in the repository *szitnik/docker-ds-app* ([link](https://hub.docker.com/r/szitnik/docker-ds-app)).
 You can pull the image (*docker pull* command) or run it directly with the command: